 We’re all familiar with the relationship between our direct line ancestor and ourselves, but the other branches can get a little tangled, and it’s a common query, at family gatherings or when mulling over family history matters, just how one person is related to another.
 You might know that the person is, for instance, your grandpa’s sister’s daughter, but what does that make her to you and vice versa?
-Our handy relationship calculator will help you work out precisely that – here’s how to use it.

 - First choose the most recent common ancestor that you share.

 - For your grandpa’s sister’s daughter and you, the common ancestor is your great-grandparent (her grandparent).